llms.txt for Webflow: Pros, Risks and What’s Next

 5. Forward-looking strategy

-Adopting llm.txt now puts you ahead of the curve.
-With AI playing an increasing role in search, recommendations, and customer support, using llm.txt can align your Webflow project with evolving digital policies.
+Adopting llms.txt now puts you ahead of the curve.
+With AI playing an increasing role in search, recommendations, and customer support, using llms.txt can align your Webflow project with evolving digital policies.

 1. No Legal enforcement